iamrishabhh/The-Sparks-Foundation-Tasks/README.md

 and represent it visually.
 1. Use R or Python or perform this task
 1. Data can be found at [https://bit.ly/3kXTdox](https://bit.ly/3kXTdox)
-1. You can use R, Python, SAS Enterprise Miner or any other tool.